pratimaKshetry/Recommendation-Engine/README.md

 ------The MapReduce folder contains all the source code.

+------The Jpegs folder contain the screenshots of the system

 ------The ClusterCorrelation folder contains output files that were generated after generating cluster points from the amazon data.

 ------The CustomerProfile folder contains all the customer profiles data generated from the data.